Skip to main content

 h.
 Advertising which states “University of Maryland's (name of organization)” is not permitted.
 Advertising should be phrased as “(Sponsoring group name) at the University of Maryland".

-BICYCLES, SKATES, SKATEBOARDS, ETC.
+BICYCLES, SKATES, SKATEBOARDS, ELECTRIC SCOOTERS, ETC.

 BOOTHS, STAMP FOOD COURT

-There are four (4) indoor booth spaces available at the end of the food court in front of the North Court lounge, on the ground floor of the Stamp at a cost of $25 per day for student organizations, $50 for university departments and Stamp departments, and $100 for non-university groups.
+There are three (3) indoor booth spaces available at the end of the food court in front of the North Court lounge, on the ground floor of the Stamp at a cost of $25 per day for student organizations, $50 for university departments and Stamp departments, and $100 for non-university groups.
 No food or ticket sales are allowed at these spaces.
 The policies pertaining to booth spaces are as follows:

 1. There is no limit to booth reservations per semester, but only one location per day may be reserved.